pungggi/mouse_gestures/README.md

 - Support for complex gesture patterns using regular expressions
 - Full 8-direction support including diagonal movements (UR, UL, DR, DL)
 - Assign commands to unrecognized gestures with a simple prompt
+- View all configured gestures with the "Mouse Gestures: Show Cheat Sheet" command
   ![Gesture Pad Interface](https://i.imgur.com/w8IptDb.gif)

   Adds the following to the setting: